Awesome Possum... Kicks Dr. Machino's Butt: Development

 In April 1992, Richard Seaborne was hired by Tengen to do a concept for an environmental game.
 Seaborne came up with the character "Awesome Possum" and by July 17, 1992, presented his proposal "Rad Rhino and Awesome Possum" to Tengen and they approved it.
 Development for the artwork was underway by Fall, but animations were unsatisfactory.
 Tengen hired Jules Marino on January 18, 1993, to polish the game character's sprites.
 The final title of the game was made official on May 13, 1993.
 The development team included a 12-page comic in the manual.
-When Time Warner Interactive took over Tengen in 1994, they also got the rights of the video game.
+When Time Warner Interactive took over Tengen and its parent company Atari Games in 1994, they also got the rights of the video game.
 Awesome Possum...
 Kicks Dr. Machino's Butt was produced and released during a trend of platformers starring animal mascots.
 The absence of Sega's third Sonic the Hedgehog title in the fall and holiday season of 1993 enabled other publishers to fill in space for mascot platformers, such as Tengen with Awesome Possum and Irem with Rocky Rodent.